-25.4 Control of tyres:
+25.3 Control of tyres:

-- a) The outer sidewall of all tyres which are to be used at an Event must be marked with a unique identification - b) Other than in cases of force majeure (accepted as such by the stewards of the meeting), all tyres intended for use at an Event must be presented to the FIA technical delegate for allocation prior to the end of initial scrutineering. - c) At any time during an Event, and at his absolute discretion, the FIA technical delegate may select alternative dry-weather tyres to be used by any team or driver from among the relevant stock of tyres which such team's designated supplier has present at the Event. - d) A competitor wishing to replace one unused tyre by another identical unused one must present both tyres to the FIA technical delegate. - e) The use of tyres without appropriate identification may result in deletion of the relevant driver's qualifying time or exclusion from the race. - f) The only permitted type of tyre heating devices are blankets which use resistive heating elements.
+- The outer sidewall of all tyres which are to be used at an Event must be marked with a unique identification. - b) Other than in cases of force majeure (accepted as such by the stewards of the meeting), all tyres intended for use at an Event must be presented to the FIA technical delegate for allocation prior to the end of initial scrutineering. - c) At any time during an Event, and at his absolute discretion, the FIA technical delegate may select alternative dry-weather tyres to be used by any team or driver from among the stock of tyres the appointed supplier has present at the Event. - d) A competitor wishing to replace one unused tyre by another identical unused one must present both tyres to the FIA technical delegate. - e) The use of tyres without appropriate identification may result in a grid position penalty or exclusion from the race. - f) The only permitted type of tyre heating devices are blankets which use resistive heating elements.
+The heating elements may only act upon the outer tyre surface.

-25.5 Use of tyres
+25.4 Use of tyres: